 WHAT IS A CONSENT OF SURETY?

-A “consent of surety” is a written document that you get from your bail bonding agent.
-Bail bonding agents are not required to give you a consent of surety.
-(If you cannot get a consent of surety, you may be required to post a new bond.)
-You may need a consent of surety for: Bond Reinstatement.
-If you have failed to appear in court when required, the bond may be void unless you obtain a consent.
+A “consent of surety” is a written document you get from your bail bonding agent.
+Bail bonding agents are not required to give you consent of surety.
+(If you cannot get the consent of surety, you may be required to post a new bond.)
+You may need the consent of surety for Bond Reinstatement.
+If you have failed to appear in court when required, the bond may be void unless you obtain consent.
 Bond Continuance.
-If you are convicted, plead guilty, nolo contendere, or there is an order of deferred prosecution or deferred judgment, your bond will automatically expire unless you obtain a consent of surety for the appearance bond to continue until your sentencing date.
+If you are convicted, plead guilty, nolo contendere, or there is an order of deferred prosecution or judgment, your bond will automatically expire unless you obtain the consent of surety for the appearance bond to continue until your sentencing date.
 Permission to leave the state.
-Along with the court’s consent, a consent of surety is required for you to leave the state while released on bond.
+With the court’s consent, consent of surety is required for you to leave the state while released on bond.

 What is a personal recognizance bond?

-When a defendant is released on their own personal recognizance it means that the court does not consider them a flight risk and releases them from prison without setting bail.
+When a defendant is released on their own recognizance, the court does not consider them a flight risk and releases them from prison without setting bail.

 What is the Bail Process and How Do We Get Started?